How to Sell Your NYC Co-op, Condo or Townhouse

 If you offer no commission, you will be marketing only to buyers working without a broker.
 That wipes out a huge percentage of prospective buyers.

-Your apartment will not necessarily appear on the radar of many buyers’ brokers if you are a pure FSBO–meaning you aren’t working with a hybrid-model brokerage like Prevu, that can distribute your listing to the RLS, a local MLS in New York City.
+Your apartment will not necessarily appear on the radar of many buyers’ brokers if you are a pure FSBO–meaning you aren’t working with a hybrid-model brokerage, that can distribute your listing to the RLS, a local MLS in New York City.

 Some brokers refuse to bring clients even to fee-paying FSBOs—in effect, blackballing your listing--because they do not want to encourage the success and proliferation of FSBOs.